artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 3. Helen reviews the champions; Paris and Menelaus duel
 4. Zeus and Hera bicker; the truce erupts in war
 5. Diomedes fights Aphrodite, Apollo, and Ares
-6. Hector returns to Troy
+6. Hector returns to Troy; Diomedes and Glaucus become friends
-7. Ajax duels with Hector
+7. Ajax and Hector to a draw; the Acheaens build a wall
-8. The Tide of Battle Turns
+8. Zeus turns the tide; the Trojans camp outside their walls
-9. The Embassy to Achilles
+9. The Embassy to Achilles fails
-10. Marauding Through the Night
+10. Odyssius and Ajax maraud through the Night
 11. Agamemnon’s Day of Glory
 12. The Trojans Storm the Rampart
 13. Battling for the Ships